canvas-medical/documentation/collections/_api/patient.md

         name: Patient
         article: "a"
         description: >-
-           Demographics and other administrative information about an individual or animal receiving care or other health-related services.<br><br> Canvas supports a few specific FHIR extensions.
+           Demographics and other administrative information about an individual or animal receiving care or other health-related services.<br><br> Canvas supports specific FHIR extensions on this resource.
 In order to identify which extension maps to specific fields in Canvas, the url field is used as an exact string match.<br><br>[http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html)
         attributes:
           - name: id
             type: string
             description: Unique Canvas identifier for this resource
           - name: text
             type: json
-            description: A human-readable narrative that contains a summary of the resource and can be used to represent the content of the resource to a human.
+            description: A human-readable narrative that contains a summary of the resource and can be used to represent the content of the resource.
           - name: extension
             type: array[json]
-            description: Reference the **extension** fields below to see the possible extensions contained in this resource.
+            description: Reference the **extension-\*** fields below to see the possible extensions contained in this resource.
           - name: identifier
             type: array[json]
-            description: The identifier list defines additional identifiers you may want to store for a patient.
+            description: The identifier list defines additional identifiers that are able to be stored for a patient.
-            create_description: The identifier list defines additional identifiers you may want to store for a patient.
+            create_description: The identifier list defines additional identifiers that are able to be stored for a patient.
 None of these identifiers will be surfaced on the Patient's chart but may help you to identify the patient in your internal system.
-            update_description: The identifier list defines additional identifiers you may want to store for a patient.
+            update_description: The identifier list defines additional identifiers that are able to be stored for a patient.
 None of these identifiers will be surfaced on the Patient's chart but may help you to identify the patient in your internal system.
 If an <code>identifier</code> already exists in the Canvas database and is not included in the Update message, it will be deleted if and only if the period.end date is in the future.
             attributes:
               - name: use
-                description: This could be usual, official, temp, secondary, old, (This will default to usual if omitted).
+                type: string
+                description: Supported values are **usual**, **official**, **temp**, **secondary** and **old**.
+If omittted, the default value is **usual**.
               - name: system
+                type: string
-                description: Free text field to help you identify what this value represents.
+                description: Free text field to identify what this value represents.
               - name: value
+                type: string
-                description: Free text to store the patient's identifier.
+                description: Free text field to store the patient's identifier.
               - name: period
+                type: date
                 description: This is used to specify the start and end dates (format YYYY-MM-DD).
 If period is omitted it will default to <code>start</code> = 1970-01-01 and <code>end</code> = 2100-12-31.
 There is currently no validation if the end date is before the start date.
           - name: active
             type: boolean